walduino/esp8266_p1meter/README.md

 # Upgrading

 When upgrading this sketch from the older version that uses software serial, make sure you re-check the pins and the wiring.
-The used pinout has changes since the switch to hardware serial (version 0.0.2 and up)
+The used pinout has changed since the switch to hardware serial (starting at version `0.0.2`)

 # Getting started